formanektomas/LocationRelatedSalesDynamics/README.md

-# LocationRelatedSalesDynamics
+# Supporting matterials for the article

-Geo-spatial and socio-demographic determinants of sales dynamics in brick-and-mortar retail stores
+## Geo-spatial and socio-demographic determinants of sales dynamics in brick-and-mortar retail stores